 - Use memory devices such as rhymes or repeating things aloud to yourself. - Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information. - Have someone else quiz you on test or presentation tonics and answer the questions verbally
+Writing the words combines visual and tactile information with the auditory information.

 Low Kinesthetic